dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 between 0 and 100 and detected in the workflow engine, a random number will be generated.
 If the random number is less than or greater than the number in the filter criteria, the Criteria will match.

 Random Inclusion Factor that is less than 20 will pass a theoretical 20% of accounts through the filter.
 You don't want to use this with equals (=) because it would always cause a ~1% result, and you don't want to use it with greater than (>) because it will pass an inverse percentage.
+Equals only matches the single number rolled, out of 100 possible outcomes — so it will almost always fail to match, letting through close to none of your accounts instead of the percentage you intended.

 As noted, this is not going to be an exact percentage, only a theoretical one.
 In edge cases, you could ask for "20% of accounts" and end up getting zero, or you could end up getting all of them, but most of